An 8-inch birthday cake with a lemon zest toppingAn 8-inch birthday cake with a lemon zest topping

 If you have leftover lemon zest after making your cake, don’t let it go to waste!
 This flavorful ingredient can be used in a variety of other recipes, such as marinades, dressings, and even baked goods like muffins or scones.
 Store your leftover zest in an airtight container in the refrigerator for up to a week, or freeze it for longer storage.

-See also Best rainbow cake for a vibrant summer wedding
+See also Best Japanese cherry blossom cake for a spring wedding

 Frequently asked questions about using lemon zest in baking.